Learning Action Embeddings for Off-Policy Evaluation: Methods

 \subsection{Algorithm}

 As shown in the previous section, we can learn action embeddings by fitting a separate linear regression model $\hat{f}_a(x)$ for each action $a$.
 In general, as in DM, we can use any model class.
 For example, we can fit a deep neural network, and use the intermediate outputs as action embeddings.
-In this work we use a linear model visualized in \cref{fig: model}, as in our preliminary experiments more complex models did not yield a significant improvement in problems of interest.
+In this work, we use a linear model visualized in \cref{fig: model}.
+In our preliminary experiments, more complex neural network models demonstrated comparable or worse performance.
+We hypothesize that this is due to the high expressivity (and hence high variance) of neural networks, which is counter to our goal of reducing estimator variance.
+We leave further empirical study and theoretical analysis of this phenomenon for future work.

 The model takes the action identity $a$, and computes a reward estimate $\hat{r}$ as a dot product between the action embedding and the context vector $x$.
 We train the model to minimize the MSE between $\hat{r}$ and the reward $r$ observed in the logged data.
 The learned embedding for action $a$ is the output of the linear layer.
 As we show in \cref{sec: evaluation}, we can also include additional action information (e.g.\ content-based features of the corresponding product), which can further improve the performance of the estimator.